Pound sterling: Establishment of modern currency

 The Bank of England was founded in 1694, followed by the Bank of Scotland a year later.
-Both began to issue paper money.
+The Bank of England began to issue banknotes from "the late 1600s".
+The Bank of Scotland became the first bank in Europe to issue its own paper currency in the form of banknotes whilst Pound Scots was the legal tender currency of the Kingdom of Scotland, making the Bank of Scotland the longest continuous issuer of banknotes in the world.

 Currency of Great Britain (1707) and the United Kingdom (1801)

 In the 17th century Scots currency was pegged to sterling at a value of £12 Scots = £1 sterling.

 In 1707, the kingdoms of England and Scotland merged into the Kingdom of Great Britain.
 In accordance with the Treaty of Union, the currency of Great Britain was sterling, with the pound Scots soon being replaced by sterling at the pegged value.

 In 1801, Great Britain and the Kingdom of Ireland were united to form the United Kingdom of Great Britain and Ireland.
 However, the Irish pound was not replaced by sterling until January 1826.
 The conversion rate had long been £13 Irish to £12 sterling.
-In 1928, six years after the Anglo-Irish Treaty restored Irish autonomy within the British Empire, the Irish Free State established a new Irish pound, pegged at par to sterling.
+In 1928, six years after the Anglo-Irish Treaty restored Irish autonomy within the British Empire, the Irish Free State established a new Irish pound, initially pegged at par to sterling.